jackskj/carta/docs/README.md

 ### Drivers

-Recommended driver for Postgres is [lib/pg](https://github.com/lib/pq), for MySql use [go-sql-driver/mysql](https://github.com/go-sql-driver/mysqlq).
+Recommended driver for Postgres is [lib/pg](https://github.com/lib/pq), for MySql use [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql).

-When using MySql, carta expects TIME and DATETIME to arrive in time.Time format.
-Therefore, make sure to add "parseTime=true" in your connection string.
+When using MySql, carta expects time data to arrive in time.Time format.
+Therefore, make sure to add "parseTime=true" in your connection string, when using DATE and DATETIME types.

-Time data conversion from plain text will be added in the future versions of Carta.
+Other types, such as TIME, will will be converted from plain text in future versions of Carta.

 ## Installation
 ```
 go get -u github.com/jackskj/carta